beemster/SocialSend/BOOTSTRAP.md

 - <a href="https://socialsend.io/#downloads">socialsend Downloads</a>
 - Discord: Social Send - SEND #announcements

+$HOME is the same as '~' and means /Users/yourusername

 Here they are for Mac Os X:
 1. download the latest bootstrap
 1. stop Send-QT